salemalem/matic-docs/docs/supernets/operate/local-supernet.md

 #### Initialize rootchain contracts

 Now that we have started the rootchain, we can deploy and initialize the rootchain smart contracts.
-This is done using the polygon-edge `rootchain init-contracts` command with the following options:
+This is done using the ./polygon-edge `rootchain init-contracts` command with the following options:

 - `--manifest`: specifies the path to the manifest file generated in the previous step
 - `--json-rpc`: specifies the endpoint for the JSON-RPC API of the Ethereum client that is used to deploy the contracts